proycon/colibri-core/README.rst

 been implemented with similar optimisations.
 Skipgrams are computed by abstracting over n-grams, and flexgrams in turn are computed either by abstracting over skipgrams, or directly from n-grams on the basis of co-occurrence information (mutual pointwise information).
-Pattern Models

 At the heart of the sofware is the notion of pattern models.
 The core tool, to be used from the command-line, is ``colibri-patternmodeller`` which enables you